ablakey/Leaflet.SimpleGraticule/README.md

 - interval: The spacing in map units between horizontal and vertical lines.
 - showOriginLabel: true Whether or not to show '(0,0)' at the origin.
 - redraw: on which map event to redraw the graticule.
 On `move` is default but `moveend` can be smoother.
+- zoomIntervals: use different intervals in different zoom levels.
+If not specified, all zoom levels use value in interval option.

 Notes
 -----